 This is especially true if you’re breastfeeding.
 Your baby will likely be fussy and want to nurse a lot.
 Let her.

-And no, nothing is wrong with your supply.
-Breastfeeding and the close contact it provides, not to mention the oxytocin it releases, is as much about emotional nourishment as it is about physical nourishment.
+And no, nothing is wrong with your milk supply.
+Breastfeeding and the close contact it provides is as much about emotional nourishment as it is about physical nourishment.